Bitcoin-Lebowski/lingerie_model/README.md

 ```

 The headline fit is log10 P = -16.4565 + 5.6738 * log10(day), R-squared 0.962.
 Adjust the source window or the slope in the script to test sensitivity.
 The interactive chart also exposes the exponent, the intercept, the floor multiple, and a future trend haircut, so you can stress the model by hand.

+On the live page the headline price is refreshed on load from Coinbase, with CoinGecko as a fallback, so the spot figure and its distance from trend stay current between calibrations.
+The fitted parameters and the on-chain cost-basis line are as of the last calibration run, currently the daily data to May 2026.
+Rerunning calibrate.py and pasting the refreshed constants into index.html brings the fitted structure up to date.

 ## Limitations and honest caveats